samisa96/Numerical-Analysis-Project/readme.md

 A work environment that supports Python3, like Pycharm, VS code etc.
 _____________________

-A quick introduction of the minimal setup you need to get a "Numerical-Analysis-Project" up & running:
+A quick introduction of the minimal setup you need to get a "Numerical-Analysis-Project" up & running.
+Open folder for this project and clone this repository use follow command:
 ```
-git@github.com:yariv1025/Numerical_Analysis_Project.git
+git@github.com:yariv1025/Numerical-Analysis-Project.git
 ```
 After Python installion, open cmd / Terminal and navigate to project folder and run the follow command:
 ```